-- IADPSG vs. CC screening.
-Based on three RCTs (N=1,059), screening with IADPSG criteria may be associated with fewer primary cesarean deliveries (2 RCTs, N=833; RR, 0.73 [95% CI, 0.55 to 0.97]; ARD, 6.3% fewer [11.5 to 1.2]), LGA infants (3 RCTs, N=1,059; RR, 0.46 [95% CI, 0.25 to 0.83]; ARD, 3.2% fewer [5.7 to 0.8]), NICU admissions (1 RCT, n=786; RR, 0.49 [95% CI, 0.29 to 0.84]; ARD, 3.7% fewer [95% CI, 7.9 to 0.6]), and episodes of neonatal hypoglycemia (2 RCTs, N=1,012; RR, 0.52 [95% CI, 0.28 to 0.95]; ARD, 2.7% fewer [5.0 to 0.5]) vs. screening with CC criteria, with no differences in other pregnancy and neonatal outcomes. - IADPSG vs. WHO 1999.
-One RCT (n=502) comparing IADPSG vs. WHO 1999 criteria found that there may be no differences in primary cesarean or preterm delivery rates.
-Findings for other outcomes were imprecise. - Early vs. usual timing for CC screening.
-An RCT (n=922) enrolling obese women found early vs. usual screening with CC criteria potentially associated with increased risk of preeclampsia, though the difference was not statistically significant (RR, 1.42 [95% CI, 0.99 to 2.05]; ARD, 4.0% more [0.0 to 8.0]).
+- IADPSG versus CC screening.
+Based on five RCTs (N=25,772), screening with IADPSG versus CC criteria was associated with an increased prevalence of GDM (on average 11.5% vs 4.9%) but no difference in health outcomes. - IADPSG versus WHO 1999.
+One RCT (n=502) comparing IADPSG versus WHO 1999 criteria found that there may be no differences in primary cesarean or preterm delivery rates.
+Findings for other outcomes were imprecise. - Early versus usual timing for CC screening.
+An RCT (n=922) enrolling obese women found early versus usual screening with CC criteria potentially associated with increased risk of preeclampsia, though the difference was not statistically significant (RR, 1.42 [95% CI, 0.99 to 2.05]; ARD, 4.0% more [0.0 to 8.0]).
 There were no differences in risk of several other maternal and fetal/neonatal outcomes, though some estimates were imprecise.

-The prior review did not include a Key Question on the comparative effectiveness of different screening strategies.2 This review included five RCTs (Table 4 and Appendix B Tables 5 and 6).78-82 Three RCTs 83-85 were excluded because they did not present data by randomized screening arm.
+The prior review did not include a Key Question on the comparative effectiveness of different screening strategies.
+This review included seven RCTs (Table 4 and Appendix B Tables 5 and 6).
+Three RCTs 78-80 were excluded because they did not present data by randomized screening arm.

-Sample sizes ranged from 47 to 922 (median 502; total N=2,483) and mean age from 25.4 to 31.9 years (median 28.5).
-Four trials reported mean BMIs ranging from 25.7 to 37.1 kg/m2 (median 26.3).^{78,79,81,82} Three trials were conducted in the United States,79-81 one in Turkey,82 and one in Malaysia.78 Only one study reported on the proportion of women with prior GDM (2.8%),80 and none reported on history of T2DM.
-The U.S. trials enrolled large proportions (43 to 63%) of black women.79-81
+Sample sizes ranged from 47 to 23,792 (median 786; total N=27,196) and mean age from 25.4 to 31.9 years (median 28.7).
+Six trials reported mean BMIs ranging from 25.7 to 37.1 kg/m (median 27.1).81-86 Five trials were conducted in the United States,82,83,85-87 one in Turkey, and one in Malaysia.
+Three studies reported on the proportion of women with prior GDM (2.0 to 5.3%),85-87 and one reported on history of T2DM.
+The U.S. trials enrolled diverse populations.

-Three RCTs (N=1,059)80-82 compared one-step IADPSG vs. two-step CC screening, one RCT (n=502)78 compared IADPSG (omitting one-hour value) vs. WHO 1999 (FPG value 6.1 mmol/L or greater and/or 2-hour 7.8 mmol/L or greater) criteria, and another RCT (n=922)79 compared early (14 to 20 weeks' gestation) vs. usual (24 weeks or later) timing of screening with a two-step CC approach.
-Except for the comparison of early vs. usual screening,79 the trials evaluated screening at 24 to 28 weeks' gestation, with one80 also offering early screening for women with one or more risk factors.
-Screening was applied universally, although one trial78 only enrolled women with one or more risk factors (including BMI over 27 and age over 24) and another79 only enrolled obese (BMI 30 kg/m2 or greater) women.
-In the two-step CC screening approaches, the OGCT thresholds were 130,81 135,^{79,80} and 140 mg/dL.82 All trials excluded women with a known history of preexisting diabetes.
+Five RCTs $(N=25,772)^{83-87}$ compared one-step IADPSG versus two-step CC screening, one RCT $(n=502)^{81}$ compared IADPSG (omitting one-hour value) versus WHO 1999 (FPG value 6.1 mmol/L or greater and/or 2-hour 7.8 mmol/L or greater) criteria, and another RCT (n=922) compared early (14 to 20 weeks' gestation) versus usual (24 weeks or later) timing of screening with a two-step CC approach.
+Except for the comparison of early versus usual screening, the trials evaluated screening at 24 to 28 weeks' gestation, with two also offering early screening for women with one or more risk factors.
+Screening was applied universally, although one trial only enrolled women with one or more risk factors (including BMI over 27 and age over 24) and another only enrolled obese (BMI 30 kg/m or greater) women.
+In the two-step CC screening approaches, the OGCT thresholds were 130, 135, 140 mg/dL, and either 130 or 140 mg/dL.
+All trials excluded women with a known history of preexisting diabetes.
 They also reported similar treatment between arms for women diagnosed with GDM.
-Four of the trials analyzed women regardless of their screening, whereas the trial of early vs. usual screening79 included women regardless of their screening uptake (84.3 and 95.9% received OGTT in early and usual timing groups, respectively).
-None of
+Four of the trials81,83,84,87 analyzed women who undertook screening, whereas three others included women regardless of their screening uptake.
+None of the studies reported data for intermediate outcomes or evaluated effects in subgroups.